ccetc/CCETCErrorReportBundle/Resources/doc/README.markdown

 *Note*: the base layout that the error report form extends *must* have a block called "stylesheets" and a block called "content"

 ### Template Embedding
+You can emped the form in a template, but this requires that you have a "help" page to process it.
+If there are errors, the users will be redirected to help page to finish their submission.
 To include the form in a template:

         {% render "CCETCErrorReportBundle:ErrorReport:errorReportForm" with {
-            'usePageHeader' : true,
-            'flash' : 'sonata_flash_success',
-            'redirect' : 'home',
             'formRoute' : 'help',
             'formText' : 'Please tell us about this error.'
         }%}

 ### Options
 All the same as route options with the addition of:
+* formRoute: the route of your help page, used to redirect on errors.
+Default: help
 * formText - the text displayed above the form before the direct e-mail link.
 Default: "Having trouble with somthing?